rust-lang/blog.rust-lang.org/posts/Rust-1.86.0.md

 }
 ```

-### Debug assert pointers are non-null when required for soundness
+### Debug assertions that pointers are non-null when required for soundness

 The compiler will now insert checks that a pointer is not null upon non-zero-sized reads and writes, and also when the pointer is reborrowed into a reference.
 For example, the following code will now produce a non-unwinding panic:
 ```rust